Newton Valence: The church and grounds

 The Anglican church of St Mary's was restored in 1871 and is faced in flint.
 The nave and chancel are early English, about 1300; the west tower is also early English, but has an embattled top, made of brick and dated to 1812.

-There are five bells in the tower, the largest weighing nine hundredweight (approximately 458 kilogrammes).
+There are a total of seven bells in the tower, the largest weighing nine hundredweight (approximately 498 kilogrammes).
+The original five bells were removed from the tower in 2021, as part of a project to restore the frame and fittings, and to retune the poor toned bells.
+The four largest bells were retuned and rehung for traditional Change ringing, and were augmented to six with the addition of two 'second-hand' bells, one relocated from the derelict church of St Elisabeth in Eastbourne, and the other from Holm Cultram Abbey.
+The original treble bell is retained in the tower, although retired from full-circle Change ringing, and is now hung for static chiming.
+The restoration project was completed in the summer of 2022, and the bells first rang out in celebration of the Platinum Jubilee of Elizabeth II.

 The tower's black-faced clock was restored as a Millennium Project.
 There are two piscinas and a large Norman font.

+One of the Piscinas is found in the sanctuary, it is Norman and believed to have come from an earlier church on this site.
+The second is a "neat" 13th Century Piscina and is in the side chapel.

 Charles Wilson, 1st Baron Moran, Sir Winston Churchill's personal physician, is buried in the churchyard.

 The yew tree next to the church is one of the most venerable in the district now that the famous yew at Selborne Church has died.
-Its age has been estimated at about 1,000 years.
+Its age has been estimated at 1,000 years.

 Adjoining the churchyard is the Manor House (17th–18th Century), now divided into two dwellings.
 The older portion has two storeys of coursed stone blocks with brick dressings, plinth and band, and a long ridge slate roof.
 There is a red brick Georgian portion, with parapet and hipped tile roof.
 The Victorian wing, of yellow brick, is of two storeys with a low pitched slate roof and sash windows.

 Opposite the driveway to the church is a dew pond which was repuddled in the 1990s.
 Nearby, on a triangle of grass between Newton Lane and the track to Selborne Common, is a small sarsen stone.